-I will:

-- Come to school wearing my uniform with pride and ready to learn - Always try my hardest and demonstrate high levels of effort - Follow the Junior School Golden Rules - Remember that I am always an ambassador for the school - Be responsible for all my belongings and try to ensure I have the right equipment for all my lessons - Use my talents and skills to represent my House or School wherever possible - Be respectful of everyone in our school community and not cause them to be upset as a result of my words or actions - Consider the impact of everything I do on school and my friends - Make sure that my online behaviour is responsible and respectful to everyone

-Signed: Signed: Date:
+The School The Pupil We will: I will: Provide a full and balanced curriculum and strive to Come to school wearing my uniform with pride and • . challenge each pupil to achieve aspirational goals ready to learn Expect high standards of work and behaviour Always try my hardest and demonstrate high levels • Provide age appropriate home learning activities of effort Follow the Junior School Golden Rules Monitor each child's progress throughout the year and take steps to support and challenge where appropriate Remember that I am always an ambassador for the • school Provide regular information about each pupil's • educational progress Be responsible for all my belongings and try to • Arrange regular meetings with the pupil's teachers ensure I have the right equipment for all my lessons Use my talents and skills to represent my House or Promote each pupil's health, safety and happiness • Let parents know of concerns/problems with the pupil's School wherever possible Be respectful of everyone in our school community attendance, work or behaviour . and not cause them to be upset as a result of my Offer a comprehensive package of co-curricular activities . words or actions and visits Treat students with care and consideration • Consider the impact of everything I do on school and my friends Recognise and celebrate achievement in all areas Make sure that my online behaviour is responsible • and respectful to everyone Signed: Date: Signed: Pupil Date: Head of Infant and Junior School The Parent (Guardian) I will: Ensure that my child attends school regularly, on time and properly dressed Support the school and encourage a positive attitude to education Provide a conducive atmosphere for homework and monitor its quality Attend meetings at school to discuss my child's progress

-Date: Pupil

-Head of Infant and Junior School

-The Parent (Guardian)

-I will:

-- .
-Ensure that my child attends school regularly, on time and properly dressed - Support the school and encourage a positive attitude to education - · Provide a conducive atmosphere for homework and monitor its quality - · Attend meetings at school to discuss my child's progress - Communicate with my child's class teacher if I have any concerns - Inform the school of any changes in personal circumstances - Notify the Headteacher with good notice, by letter or email, of planned absences out of holiday periods, as these must be authorised.
+- Communicate with my child's class teacher if I have any concerns - Inform the school of any changes in personal circumstances - Notify the Headteacher with good notice, by letter or email, of planned absences out of holiday periods, as these must be authorised.
 The school term dates are issued at least one year in advance and any early departures at the end of term or late starting at the start of term will be registered as unauthorised and could affect future references and scholarship applications.
-Any issues due to flights should also be addressed in writing to the Headteacher with good notice - Support the Behaviour Management Policy by ensuring that my child adheres to any sanctions including lunchtime detentions - · Support school events, where possible - Ensure that if I have a concern or complaint I address this to the school directly and swiftly in line with the school complaints policy. - · Demonstrate appropriate online etiquette being respectful of others privacy, especially children. - Ensure that my online profile does not impact negatively on the reputation of the school.
+Any issues due to flights should also be addressed in writing to the Headteacher with good notice - Support the Behaviour Management Policy by ensuring that my child adheres to any sanctions including lunchtime detentions - Support school events, where possible - Ensure that if I have a concern or complaint I address this to the school directly and swiftly in line with the school complaints policy. - Demonstrate appropriate online etiquette being respectful of others privacy, especially children. - Ensure that my online profile does not impact negatively on the reputation of the school.